Cost of LivingUpdated May 2026

 How does Grand Rapids compare to other midwest cities?

-Among midwestern cities in our database, Grand Rapids ranks near the middle for rent prices.
+Among midwestern cities in our database, Grand Rapids ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Kalamazoo and Lansing.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Grand Rapids?